bastienmichaux/generator-jhipster-db-helper/README.md

 # generator-jhipster-db-helper
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

-> JHipster module, A JHipster module for already existing databases
+A JHipster module for already existing databases.

+This module should make JHipster work with already existing databases.

+We are interested by your contributions !
+Check our [notes](notes.md) for details.
+Read [contributing][README.md#forking] to fork this module.

-# Introduction
+## Introduction

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.

-# Prerequisites
+## Prerequisites

 As this is a [JHipster](http://jhipster.github.io/) module, we expect you have JHipster and its related tools already installed:

 - [Installing JHipster](https://jhipster.github.io/installation.html)

-# Installation
+## Installation

-## With Yarn
+### With Yarn

 To install this module: